 I CAN'T THINK of Canal Fulton without recalling one of its resident actors from the early 1960s: George Reinholt, who later went to New York and became a soap opera star playing Steven Frame on “Another World” opposite Jacqueline Courtney from 1968-75.
 When they were fired from that show, they moved to “One Life to Live," playing new characters for two years

-Reinholt was an uneven performer, to say the least.
-I have no idea if he is homosexual (as we used to say), though he has been a bachelor all his life.
+Reinholt was an uneven stage performer, to say the least.
+I had no idea if he was homosexual (as we used to say), though he remained a bachelor all his life.
 In 1997 he put an advertisement in a New York newspaper offering his services as an escort for women, most likely older, wealthy women who didn’t want to go to a party or the theater alone.
 I’m sure Reinholt was telling the truth when he denied stories that suggested he was selling sexual favors.
 Reinholt acted on stage as though the only person he was attracted to was the one who stared back at him in a mirror.

 Yet he was very popular for awhile as a daytime leading man, which astounded me because he flounced around the Canal Fulton stage like a drama queen.
 One reason given for his dismissal from “Another World” was that he behaved like a diva.
 I believe it.

 As for his on-camera love interest, Courtney had a real-life husband during most of the years she worked with Reinholt.
 Neither had a career outside of the daytime soaps.
 She died in 2010, he died in 2013.

 I had no interest in interviewing Reinholt at Canal Fulton.
 Frankly, I didn’t think his acting career would lead anywhere.
 The one performer from that theater who did seem headed for bigger things was a young character actor named Eldon Quick, who went to California in the mid-’60s and found work in several prime time television series, including "M*A*S*H," though his last credit, in 1986, was for a few episodes of “The Young and the Restless.”